Current timestamp: 18/05/2025 14:57:29

 Since 2021, UK law enforcement has recovered more than 800 of the guns in criminal circumstances and converted blank firers have been used in at least four homicides in the UK in the last two years.
 The firearms are the Turkish brands: Retay, Ekol, Ceonic and Blow.

-In Merseyside, at least 37 converted blank-firing weapons have been recovered of Ceonic, Ekol, Retay and Zoraki manufacture since January 2021.
-The vast majority are converted top-venting blank-firing weapons.
+Within the Merseyside area there have been at least 37 converted blank-firing weapons recovered of Ceonic, Ekol, and Retay manufacture since January 2021.
 Additional converted blank-firing weapons have also been recovered.

 Firearms legislation has not changed; the weapons are illegal to own under the Firearms Act 1968 as they can be readily converted using common household tools and without specialist skill on the part of the person carrying out the conversion.
 Recent testing completed by the NCA has demonstrated this.